"She flits and glides, strides and whirls musically so skillfully (...),

 With her duo pianist, Schaghajegh Nosrati, Katerina forms the "Duo Euterpe".
 Together they have played concerts i. a. in the concert series "Young Professionals" at the Bechstein Centrum in Hanover and at the "International Chamber Music Festival" in Montepulciano.

-Katerina is based in Cologne and plays a violin of Giovanni Paolo Maggini from 1629, a loan instrument of the conservatory of Cologne, that she has won at an internal competition of the HfMT Köln.
+Katerina plays a violin of Giovanni Paolo Maggini from 1629, a loan instrument of the conservatory of Cologne, that she has won at an internal competition of the HfMT Köln.
+She is based in Cologne and is married to violin virtuoso, composer and inventor Roman Kim.

 Download here the biography of the violinist Katerina Chatzinikolau: